The Miracle of Compound Interest

 It takes Bob nearly 5 years to crest $100k.
 The next $100k comes before year 8.

 In fact, once he’s at 300k, Bob is almost 50% of the way to million on a time basis.
-The reason for that is that the impact of compound interest is muted in the first few years as the growth is a small part of the overall picture.
+The reason for that is that the impact of compound growth is muted in the first few years as the growth is a small part of the overall picture.
 Once it starts taking off in the later years, so does the portfolio total.

 It’s probably hard to visualize that so here’s the table above in a different format to help you see what I mean.